Schools and Children’s Education and Care project

 Australia is a leader in its approach to the prevention and management of anaphylaxis in Schools and CEC.
 However, a review of policies and guidelines across Australian states and territories indicated that developing minimum standards and supporting resources would help to reduce inconsistencies in anaphylaxis prevention and management.

-Three key phases of consultation were undertaken:
+Three key phases of consultation have been undertaken:

 Phase 1 – Engagement with key schools and CEC stakeholders